akiipli/Allan/GL_SDL_hybrid_IK/README.txt

 Author here is:
 Allan Kiipli

+1:10 PM 12/22/2024
+Vertex Manipulation, also for Morph Maps in Modeling Mode and in Curve Mode uses selected transformer as deformation reference.
+When object has no deformer, it uses different code.

 12:10 PM 12/18/2024
 Updates for Objects Movement Rotation Scale.
 Objects with Curves use rotate_Curves_With_Object.
 The idea of it was to be able modify shape in Curve Mode and be able to once rotate object with this shape.
 This idea however